Peru is one of the most popular countries to travel around in South America, mostly thanks to its iconic Wonder of the World, Machu Picchu.

 1. Hike the Inca Trail

 Getting to Machu Picchu is best via the famed Inca Trail.
-This multi-day 43-kilometer (26-mile) hike allows you to see the mountains, jungles, and follow the route the Incas used to take.
+This multi-day hike allows you to see the mountains, jungles, and follow the route the Incas used to take.
 It is a truly spectacular hike, but it is challenging and you may experience altitude sickness.
 There are two ways to do this hike: you can sign up to be part of an organized tour, or you can hire your own private guide.
 You cannot hike the trail independently.
-Tours start around 2,700 PEN for a 4-day, 3-night tour with a reliable, reputable company.
-The final leg of the hike can actually get a bit crowded, so if you can do a longer 7-day hike you’ll be able to beat the crowds and enjoy the incredible landscape before you arrive.
+Tours start around 2,600 PEN for a 4-day, 3-night tour with a reliable, reputable company.
+The final leg of the hike can get a bit crowded, so if you can do a longer 7-day hike you’ll be able to beat the crowds and enjoy the incredible landscape before you arrive.
+The driest time is May to October but also unfortunately the most crowded.
+If you go from November to April, prepare for mud and perhaps rain but fewer crowds.
+You can find out more in this post here.

 2. Visit the Islas Flotantes de los Uros